 This is the “sandbox stage” of business, and I believe that solopreneurs who are fuzzy about their business shouldn’t invest a lot of money in design assets.

-In fact, I'd rather recommend they don't invest any money, because it's going to be wasted on low quality work anyway.
+In fact, I’d rather recommend they don’t invest any money, because it’s going to be wasted on low quality work anyway.
 This money is better spent on learning new skills and buying assets essential to doing the work for your clients (equipment, software, office space, etc.).

 Anyone can make a basic website.